 If you have a Data Protection Officer (DPO) or a person responsible for handling your organization’s data, make sure to communicate and coordinate closely with this role as it may be the difference between smooth sailing and big fines.

 3. Implement Appropriate Technical and Organizational Measures

 With the arrival of GDPR comes new obligations for all affected organizations, such as data subject consent, data anonymization, breach notification, and transborder transfers.
 All will require organizations to undergo major operational reform, in which IT will play an integral role.
-Because IT is responsible for monitoring and maintaining the security of an organization's domains and IP addresses, it makes sense that GDPR, a privacy and security regulation for EU citizens, would be so closely tied with these departments.
+Because IT is responsible for monitoring and maintaining the security of an organization's domains and IP addresses, it makes sense that GDPR, a privacy and security regulation for for customers in the EU, would be so closely tied with these departments.

 One of the first steps for IT would be to complete a comprehensive audit of all technical and operational measures in the organization.
 From there, IT can determine if everything is operating as it should, as well as identify the risks posed and potential next steps.
 For even tighter security, ensure that your anti-malware and anti-virus software are updated.
 Doing so won't necessarily ensure tighter security, but makes for a good start.

 Achieving GDPR compliance on your website is a cross-departmental effort.
 Ready to get other teams on board?
 Download the free e-book, GDPR: Working Together for a Compliant Website, for a collection of tips for web, IT, and marketing teams.